65 °F / 19 °C

-Cesme is a port town and administrative centre of a district of the same name in Turkey's westernmost end.
-The town is located on a promontory (raised land) on the tip of the Cesme peninsula.
+Cesme is a port town in Turkey's westernmost end, with population around 22,000.
+The town is located on a promontory (raised land) on the tip of Cesme peninsula.
 The peninsula extends inland to form a whole with the Karaburun Peninsula.

 The cruise port is popular as gateway to a premium (yet affordable) holiday resort coastal area, where 2/3 of the district's population is concentrated.
 Cesme is 85 km (53 ml) west of İzmir - the biggest port city and metropolitan center in the Aegean Turkey.
 A 6-lane highway (Otoyol 32) connects both cities.
 Cesme's neighboring districts are named Urla (to the east) and Karaburun (to the north), both part of the İzmir Province.
 The name "cesme" in Turkish means "fountain".
 It possibly draws reference from the numerous Ottoman fountains scattered across the town.